kubotal/kad-doc/kad/docs/guide/270-dependencies.md

 redis3-commander-redis-commander   nginx   redis3.ingress.kadtest1.k8s.local   192.168.56.11   80, 443   4m13s
 ```

-You can also verify how the dependencies are reflected at the HelmReleases level:
+You can also verify how the dependencies are reflected at the FluxCD `helmRelease` level:

 ???+ abstract "kubectl -n flux-system get helmReleases redis3-commander -o yaml"